titilambert/shinken-manual/source/03_configuringshinken/configuringshinken-configmain-advanced.rst

   obsess_over_services=1

-This value determines whether or not Shinken will “obsess” over service checks results and run the :ref:`obsessive compulsive service processor command <configuringshinken-configmain#configuringshinken-configmain-ocsp_command>` you define.
+This value determines whether or not Shinken will “obsess" over service checks results and run the :ref:`obsessive compulsive service processor command <configuringshinken-configmain#configuringshinken-configmain-ocsp_command>` you define.
 I know - funny name, but it was all I could think of.
 This option is useful for performing :ref:`distributed monitoring <advancedtopics-distributed>`.
 If you're not doing distributed monitoring, don't enable this option.

   * 0 = Don't obsess over services (default)
   * 1 = Obsess over services